mmilano/SidePanelCollapse/README.md

 ## Requirements To Use SidePanelCollapse

+To begin with, you should have a side panel containing some content that you want to show and hide.

-* The top level of the sidepanel must have a unique css selector.
+* The top level of the side panel must have a unique css selector.
 By default, it is `#sidePanel`.
+* The side panel must be initialized in SidePanelCollapse before it will function correctly.
+Either passively via a data-attribute or manually via javascript.
-* The sidepanel will contain within it an HTML button element that will, when clicked, close the sidepanel.
+* There should be an HTML button element that will, when clicked, close the sidepanel.
 This is the complement to the usual Bootstrap button element for opening a collapse-able element.
+This isn't a technical requirement, but a user-centered design requirement.

-# Initialization
+## Initialization

-## Via data attributes
+### Via data attributes

 Add the boolean attribute `data-sidepanel-collapse` on the side panel HTML element to have the side panel activated automatically when the page loads.